AndersDeath/diary2/000-current.md

 # 06 March - Monday - 158 day of immigration

 Today I had a full day of meetings.
 I am exhausted.
 It feels like I lost all energy.
 Really hard things.
 There is also some weather changes in Yerevan.
 At the same time I will have an important interview tomorrow and the day after tomorrow.
 Tomorrows one will be not so crucial, but I will try to do my best.
 The next one will be for Booking.
 I still have a hope to get the job in Booking company.
 But I don't want to make myself confident in it.
+I don't do that because I don't want to feel place in case of faliure.